lkwg82/sonar-mojo-bridge/README.md

 * check with sonar (done)
 * integrate with MavenPluginExecutor for maven3 (done)
 * added integration test for plugin (done)
-* add comprehensive integration test
+* add comprehensive integration test (done)
 * <del>check way to do this with maven2</del>
 * <del>publish two artifacts for maven2 and maven3 injection</del>
 * check remote run, on teamcity cluster
 * publish, according to http://docs.codehaus.org/display/SONAR/Plugin+Hosting
 * try using the Mojos directly (done)
+* need some configuration to exclude "org.codehaus.sonar:sonar-batch:3.2.1 has newer version available: 3.3-RC2 (found in Dependencies)"

 # ideas #